matthewmoorcroft/Personal-Trainer-Chatbot/bot/data/nlu.md

 - What is the weather like
 - What watch do you recommend
 - Tell me a joke
+- joke
+- can you answer?
+- you
+- J-O-K-E

 ## intent:confirm_birthdate
 - [June 26 1995](time:1995-06-26T00:00:00.000+02:00)